-Critical infrastructure in the city of New Haven includes New Haven Harbor which is surrounded by many petroleum and cargo-based industries that rely heavily on the port for moving these products.
+Critical infrastructure in the City of New Haven includes New Haven Harbor, which is surrounded by many petroleum and cargo-based industries that rely heavily on the port for moving these products.
 Two major interstates, Routes 91 and 95, run through New Haven and are critical to the region for moving traffic and goods.
-The New Haven Union Station Rail Yard is the most used passenger rail facility in Connecticut and serves the Northeast Corridor which runs from Boston, Massachusetts to Washington D.C.
-Several wastewater treatment facilities are also located in the focused study area.
+The New Haven Union Station Rail Yard is the most used passenger rail facility in Connecticut and serves the Northeast Corridor, which runs from Boston, Massachusetts to Washington D.C.

-Chapter 3: Existing Conditions Affected Environment
+Chapter 3: Existing Conditions Affected Environment\

-This description of the existing environment conditions is in accordance with the requirements of NEPA, and provide information to inform the evaluation of alternatives in Chapter 5: Environmental Effects and Chapter 6: Cumulative Impacts of this draft IFR/EA.
+This description of the existing environment conditions is in accordance with the requirements of NEPA, and provide information to inform the evaluation of alternatives in Chapter 5: Environmental Effects and Chapter 6: Cumulative Impacts of this IFR/EA.